 1. Amazon AWS – Database & cloud computing

 2. Microsoft Azure – Cloud storage

 6. Mongo Atlas – Cloud service security

-Testim passed the assessments with no significant security vulnerabilities (Updated: July 2019).
+Testim passed these assessments with no significant security vulnerabilities (last updated: August 2022).